gary-archer/oauth.mobilesample.android/README.md

 The app receives the login response using a claimed HTTPS scheme redirect URI, in the most secure way.\
 Android App Links enables an HTTPS redirect URI and requires a cloud hosted deep linking assets file.\
-Interstitial web pages ensure a user gesture after login and logout, to reliably return responsesto the app.\
+External web pages ensure a user gesture after login and logout, to reliably return responses to the app.\
 After login you can test all lifecycle operations, including token refresh, expiry events and logout.

 ## Further Information